StefonSimmons/poc-docs-replatform/README.md

 - Include a Markdown documentation page explaining usage and parameters
 - Follow the established folder and naming conventions (simple

+## Findings
+**Customizable Docs (C-Docs)** aims to leverage **SSR** to enhance user experience by incorporating user data.
+It also introduces solutions that could make many of our existing shortcodes obsolete.
+While we have a clear direction for how Docs shortcodes should be rendered, the open question is which ones should actually be converted.
+This project is currently paused to avoid divergence between two sets of components (Docs production and this proof of concept).

 # Code Issues and Resolutions